reflectoring/reflectoring.github.io/content/blog/2024/2024-06-19-getting-started-with-spring-security-and-jwt.md

 For the purpose of this article, we need to replace Basic Authentication with JWT-based authentication.
 We know that Spring provides security to our endpoints, by triggering a chain of filters that handle authentication and authorization for every request.
 The [`UsernamePasswordAuthenticationFilter`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/authentication/UsernamePasswordAuthenticationFilter.html) is responsible for validating the credentials for every request.
 In order to override this filter, let's create a new `Filter` called `JwtFilter`.
-This filter will extend `OncePerRequestFilter` class as we want the filter to be called ony once per request.
+This filter will extend the `OncePerRequestFilter` class as we want the filter to be called ony once per request:
 ````java
 @Component
 @Slf4j